Halogen Bulb Ban 2016

 Here's an interesting article from 2016, written by Philips Lighting with further information about the ban and the ErP legislation.

-If you've still got old halogen MR16 lamps which were an incredibly popular choice for downlights from the 90s and up to 2010 we've written a dedicated article that presents you with 3 options to upgrade.
+If you’ve still got old halogen MR16 lamps, which were an incredibly popular choice for downlights from the 90s and up to 2010, consider upgrading to GU10 LED light bulbs for improved efficiency.
+GU10 LED light bulbs are easy to install—simply insert the bulb and then turn it slightly to lock it in place.
+We’ve written a dedicated article that presents you with 3 options to upgrade, so be sure to read it for more detailed information about upgrading from halogen to LED.

 upgrade from halogen to LED